LocalKinAI/localkin-service-audio/README.md

 # If you get LZMA errors with Kokoro, see troubleshooting below or use uv
 ```

+**💡 Pro Tips:**
-**💡 Pro Tip:** If you encounter "Could not import module 'pipeline'" errors with Kokoro TTS, use the `uv` installation method or see [Troubleshooting](#kokoro-tts-could-not-import-module-pipeline-error).
+- If you encounter "Could not import module 'pipeline'" errors with Kokoro TTS, use the `uv` installation method or see [Troubleshooting](#kokoro-tts-could-not-import-module-pipeline-error)
+- For clean machine setup, see the [Complete Installation Guide](#-installation--setup) below
+- Need whisper.cpp or Ollama?
+See [Step 5](#step-5-install-whispercpp-optional---for-faster-stt) and [Step 7](#step-7-install-ollama-optional---for-voice-ai-features)

 ### Basic Usage